tsmarsh/meshobj/README.md

 yarn start
 ```

-For more examples and detailed documentation, see the `packages/meshql/test/config` directory.
+For full documentation, see the `packages/meshql/test/config` directory.